$\infty$-categorical group quotients via skew group algebras: Introduction

 \subsubsection{Ring spectra}

-Let $R$ be the base $\mathbb{E}_\infty$-ring spectrum.
-Given a group $G$, the skew group algebra $RG$ of the trivial $G$-action on $R$ recovers the $R$-linear group algebra of $G$.
-In this case, \Cref{thm:colimBG} recovers the well known equivalence of $\infty$-categories:

-Previous results in the literature also concern an analogue of \Cref{thm:colimBG} in the case that $A=R$ is the base ring spectrum and $G$ is a monoid in the $\infty$-category of spaces.
+Previous results in the literature concern a version of \Cref{thm:colimBG} in the case that $A=R$ is the base ring spectrum and $G$ is a monoid in the $\infty$-category of spaces (generalizing groups).
 The restriction $A=R$ corresponds to the assertion that the functor $BG\to \on{LinCat}_{\on{Mod}_R}$ is pointed.
 We refer to \cite[Prop.~3.13]{Dou05} or \cite[Thm.~0.0.7]{HM23} in case of $R=\mathbb{S}$ the sphere spectrum, and \cite[Thm.~7.13]{CCRY22} for general $R$.
 The analogue of the skew group algebra in this setting is also called the Thom spectrum.